Healthcare

 Read More

-Omidubicel is also being evaluated in an ongoing investigator-sponsored Phase 1/2 study in patients with severe aplastic anemia.
+Omisirge is being evaluated in an ongoing investigator-sponsored Phase 1/2 study in patients with severe aplastic anemia.
 For more information about the study, please visit www.clinicaltrials.gov (NCT03173937).

 GDA-201